posixroot/LispInterpreter/README.txt

 	printNode() - Implemented in TreePrinter.java.
 This function prints the dot notation of teh S-exp. eval() - Implemented in LispEvaluator.java.
 This function call other helper eval functions defined in the same class. apply() - Implemented in LispEvaluator.java.
-This function calls other helper eval functions defined in the same class.
+This function calls other helper eval functions defined in the same class. getType() - Type checking method implemented in TypeChecker.java.
+This function calls other helper functions defined in the same class.

 3. Makefile is enclosed.
 Simply run "make" to build the project.
 And, "make clean" to remove executables.

 4. Runfile is enclosed.

-5. Valid test input can be found in file: valid-test-defun.
+5. Valid test input can be found in file: valid-test-type-check.

-6. Invalid test input can be found in file: invalid-test-defun.
+6. Invalid test input can be found in file: invalid-test-type-check.